tiacsys/bridle/doc/lpnb/doc_build.rst

       ninja -C build/lpn-bridle-doc clean-zephyr

-To clean the build folders for the |LPNB| documentation:
+To clean the build folders for |BRIDLE| documentation:

 :use ``west``: